 Who may use ILL?

-Faculty, Staff, and Students from Belhaven University are eligible for Interlibrary Loan Services.
-However, persons with restrictions due to fines, overdue books and other circumstances may be blocked from Interlibrary Loan services until all library accounts are cleared.
+All Belhaven University students, faculty, and staff may use ILL.
+However, persons with restrictions due to fines, overdue books, and other circumstances may be blocked from ILL services until all library accounts are cleared.

 What about copyright laws?

-Is there a limit on how many requests I can order?
+Is there a limit on how many requests I can make?

-There is generally not a limit on requests.
-However, Warren A. Hood Library reserves the right to limit the number of request filled for each patron.
-Check with staff for details.
+No, but the Warren A. Hood Library reserves the right the limit the number of requests filled for each person.